Welcome dear stranger to the inside of my Heart and Mind, hope you find enough comfort here..

 I left home and moved to Prague a few years ago, and being in a new place on my own, a few episodes of depression were triggered and hence a series of self and life reflections was triggered.

 I have always dreamt to be a writer, and this blog is the first step towards pursuing that lifelong dream.

-I hope by sharing my experience and reflections, I’ll be able to touch a portion of your hearts, and just maybe in tiny fractions, help those of you who are going through the a similar journey.
+I hope by sharing my experience and reflections, I’ll be able to touch a portion of your hearts, and just maybe in tiny fractions, help those of you who are going through a similar journey.

 What Purple Arze Means?

-I just wanted a name that connects me to home.
+I just wanted a name that connects me to my home.

 Actually, purple was derived from murex sea snails; in the city of Sour, southern of Lebanon.
 So it is basically a heritage color.
 I still wonder why our flag has red and not purple!

 Arze , in Arabic, means Cedar tree.
 As you know we have it in our flag, and its kind of the icon of the country.
 These trees have covered our mountain area for thousands of years; they are so old that they were even mentioned in the old testament and the Bible.
 Ever since I was a kid, whenever I was visiting the cedar reserves, I used to wonder how many ancient people have passed by, what were they feeling, doing , or going through.
 I can simply say, these immortal trees show just wonderful endurance.

 With the last word, endurance, my story telling begins…